boston-dynamics/spot-sdk/docs/concepts/autonomy/missions_service.md

 | RemoteGrpc |	Customize the behavior of missions.
 Example: trigger a remote sensor payload to take a reading during an autonomous mission.
 | Sleep |	Sleep for a specified number of seconds.
 | Prompt |	Prompt a supervisor with a question, such as "Is it safe to cross the street?"
 The supervisor can be a robot operator responding to a UI prompt or an automated process running anywhere that can communicate with the robot.
+| PTZ |	Aim the Spot CAM PTZ at a specified pan, tilt, and zoom.
+Optionally, automatically adjust aim to offset differences in Spot positioning and orientation between playbacks.
 | SpotCamStoreMedia |	Issue a request to write images to the Spot CAM USB stick.
 Note that an installed Spot CAM payload is required and the USB stick must be inserted before booting the robot.
 | Dock |    Issue a command to dock the robot at the specified station.
 | DefineBlackboard |	Specify a blackboard variable for this node's children to use.